naveen-u/delta-rs-mt/README.md

       num_rows: usize
     ) -> Result<(Duration,WriteMetrics),DataFusionError>
     ```
-  - **Location**: `crates/benchmarks/src/bin/merge_write.rs`, lines **460–520**
+  - **Location**: `crates/benchmarks/src/bin/merge_write.rs`, lines **665–741**

-  Mapped to the WriteMultiTable subcommand (around line 480), this routine accepts a list of independent table paths.
+  This routine accepts a list of independent table paths.
 It spawns one thread per table, each generating its own dummy batch and calling DeltaOps::write(..).
 The wall-clock time from before the first write to after all threads join captures parallel write throughput across multiple tables not in a transaction group.

 - **`async fn benchmark_write_tpcds_tgroup_mt`**
   - **CLI**: `WriteMultiTableTGroup <num_rows>`